ziv/haaretz-reader-poc/README.md

 # haaretz-reader-poc

 ### Overview
-An Chrome/Chromium extension written as a proof of concept for Haaretz auth mechanism bypass.
+Chrome/Chromium extension written as a proof of concept for Haaretz auth mechanism bypass.

 ### Warning
 This code is released without any warranty.